 Consumption expenditure is broadly divided into food and non-food categories.

 Nearly half of rural per-person spending is on food, as against less than 40% in urban areas.
-The bulk of this expenditure in both rural and urban areas is on processed foods, which include packaged food, beverages and purchased cooked meals, a substantial shift from the past, where raw cereals made up the bulk of food expenditure.
-In 2023, 10% of the average MPCE in India was on processed food.
+The bulk of this expenditure in both rural and urban areas is on processed foods, which include packaged food, non-alcoholic beverages and purchased cooked meals, a substantial shift from the past, where raw cereals made up the bulk of food expenditure.
+In 2024, more than 10% of the average MPCE in India was on processed food.

 Within non-food expenditure, conveyance and purchase of durable goods are the item groups that occupy the biggest share in MPCE.
 Conveyance includes spending on transport services such as buses, auto, airlines and others, in addition to that on petrol and diesel for personal vehicles.